swiftlang/vscode-swift/CONTRIBUTING.md

 ### Testing

+> [!NOTE]
+> For a detailed guide on how to write tests for the VS Code Swift extension, see [the guide about writing tests for the VS Code Swift extension](docs/contributor/writing-tests-for-vscode-swift.md).

 Where possible any new feature should have tests that go along with it, to ensure it works and will continue to work in the future.
 When a PR is submitted one of the prerequisites for it to be merged is that all tests pass.

 For information on levels of testing done in this extension, see the [test strategy](docs/contributor/test-strategy.md).